swig/swig/Doc/Manual/src/Fortran.md

 ## Code insertion blocks

 The `%insert(section) %{ ...code... %}` directive can be used to inject code directly into the C/C++ wrapper file (see [code insertion blocks]("SWIG.html#SWIG_nn42")) as well as the Fortran module file.
 The
 Fortran module uses several additional sections that can be used to insert arbitrary extensions to the module.
+These section names are based off the Fortran standard's specification and naming of the components of a module.
+XXX
 For example, if an `%insert` directive is embedded within a class `%extend`, new type-bound procedures can be manually added to the derived type.